nelabdiel/qlime/README.md

 ![Q-Lime banner](images/qlime_banner.webp)
 # Q-LIME $\pi$: Quantum LIME for Text Explanations

-This repository contains the implementation of **Q-LIME Pi (Quantum LIME)**, a quantum-inspired extension of LIME (Local Interpretable Model-agnostic Explanations), applied to text-based machine learning tasks.
+This repository contains the implementation of **Q-LIME $\pi$ (Quantum LIME)**, a quantum-inspired extension of LIME (Local Interpretable Model-agnostic Explanations), applied to text-based machine learning tasks.
 Q-LIME leverages quantum-inspired methods to explore the impact of flipping binary features on a model's output more efficiently.

 ## Features

 ### 1. Classical and Quantum LIME Comparison
 - **Classical LIME**: Perturbs features to evaluate their impact on model predictions using a standard implementation.
-- **Q-LIME Pi**: Uses quantum-inspired binary encoding and flipping to compute feature importance.
+- **Q-LIME $\pi$**: Uses quantum-inspired binary encoding and flipping to compute feature importance.

 ### 2. Feature Visualization
 - Horizontal bar graph visualization for feature contributions.
 - Color-coded feature importance visualization directly on the text using HTML in Jupyter Notebooks.

 ### 3. Performance Evaluation
-- Benchmark comparisons between Classical LIME and Q-LIME Pi.
+- Benchmark comparisons between Classical LIME and Q-LIME $\pi$.
 - Metrics include runtime, accuracy, and overlap in top features.

 ---

-This folder contains the exploratory work of Q-LIME Pi.
+This folder contains the exploratory work of Q-LIME $\pi$.
 For python package visit: https://github.com/nelabdiel/q_lime_package/

 ---